mockative/mockative/README.md

 ## How does it work?

-At compile time, `mockative-processor` generates a class for each interface type of a property annotated with the `@Mock` annotation, as well as a `Mocks.kt` file that looks something like this:
+At compile time, `mockative-processor` generates a class for each interface type of a property annotated with the `@Mock` annotation, as well as a `GeneratedMocks.kt` file that looks something like this:

 ```kotlin
 package io.mockative